Samruddhi0511/Eco-Ideathon/pipeline_code/README.md

 | `latitude` | Latitude (WGS84) |
 | `longitude` | Longitude (WGS84) |

+---

 ## Pipeline Workflow

 ### 1. Image Acquisition

-- Downloads satellite imagery centered on the provided coordinates
+- Retrieves satellite imagery centered at the provided coordinates
-- Applies ±10 m spatial jitter to reduce geolocation error
+- Applies ±10 m spatial jitter to mitigate geocoding inaccuracies
-- Selects the best image using a quality scoring heuristic
+- Selects the best image using a heuristic quality score

 ---

-### 2. Image Quality Control
+### 2. Image Quality Control (QC)

-Images are flagged for:
+Each image is evaluated for:

-- Low resolution
+- Low spatial resolution
 - Excessive brightness (cloud glare)
-- Excessive darkness (shadowing)
+- Excessive darkness (shadowing or occlusion)

-Poor-quality images are marked as **NOT_VERIFIABLE**.
+Images failing QC thresholds are marked as **NOT_VERIFIABLE**, ensuring conservative and auditable decision-making.

 ---

 ### 3. Segmentation Inference

-- Uses Ultralytics YOLO segmentation models
+- Uses Ultralytics YOLO **segmentation models**
-- Extracts pixel-level segmentation masks
+- Extracts pixel-level segmentation masks for detected PV arrays
-- Falls back to bounding boxes if masks are unavailable
+- Falls back to bounding boxes if segmentation masks are unavailable
 - Filters detections using minimum area and confidence thresholds

 ---

 ### 4. Rooftop Buffer Validation

-PV detections are validated using concentric rooftop buffers:
+Detected PV regions are validated using concentric circular buffers centered on the input coordinate:

-- **1200 sqft buffer** (preferred)
+- **1200 sqft buffer** is evaluated first
-- **2400 sqft buffer** (fallback)
+- **2400 sqft buffer** is evaluated if no PV is found in the smaller buffer

+If multiple PV regions overlap a buffer, the region with the **largest overlap area** is selected.

 ---

 ### 5. Solar Estimation

-For valid detections, the pipeline computes:
+For validated detections, the pipeline computes:

-- Estimated PV area (m²)
+- Estimated PV panel area (m²)
 - Estimated number of panels
-- Estimated installed capacity (kW)
+- Estimated installed capacity (kW), using documented assumptions
-- Calibrated confidence score
+- Area-weighted, calibrated confidence score

+All estimates are derived transparently from the detected geometry and recorded assumptions.

+---

+## Outputs

+### Prediction File

+The pipeline produces a consolidated JSON file containing one record per rooftop, including:

+- Detection result (`has_solar`)
+- Confidence score
+- PV area, panel count, and capacity estimates
+- Buffer radius used
+- QC status (`VERIFIABLE` / `NOT_VERIFIABLE`)
+- Polygon mask or bounding geometry
+- Image metadata and assumptions

+### Audit Artifacts

+For each rooftop, the following artifacts are saved:

+- Raw satellite image
+- QC-annotated image
+- Buffer visualization images
+- Segmentation mask image
+- Final audit overlay with geometry and metrics

+---

 ---